How to Freshen-up an Aging Face with BonTA and Fillers: Respecting Facial Dynamics Whilst Retaining a Natural Look

 It is highly sensible for a practitioner to advise patients which filler is used in which area, as well as to explain about the brand being used and the reason for it being chosen.
 By now I am sure all our patients know that one 1ml of one brand is not the same as another brand, and each 1ml has “extra value” attached to it because of the expertise of the doctor performing the procedure!

-What we see nowadays are practitioners who are not updated, as well as patients who still insist on the old fashion way of getting Botox.
+What we see nowadays are practitioners who are not updated, as well as patients who still insist on the old fashion way of getting BonTA.
 Both of these perpetuate the artificial look which is aesthetically unappealing.
 This means that many potential consumers are scared of changing their face and ending up with this unnatural look.

-1. If a large amount of Botox is used between the eyebrows it can eventually increase the space between them so the eyebrows look too far apart and the skin becomes saggy.
+1. If a large amount of neuromodulators is used between the eyebrows it can eventually increase the space between them so the eyebrows look too far apart and the skin becomes saggy.
 Using a smaller amount and allowing some frowning will retain the natural look.

 2. If a person’s crow’s feet wrinkles don’t appear while smiling, it gives a “plastic” look to the face (their cheeks somehow start pulling up) and the face looks unnatural.
 So it is expected to keep some crow’s feet noticeable.

 3. When a patient’s forehead lines have been completely smoothed, this can create a huge contrast to any sagging and wrinkling on the lower half of the face, making it so obvious that they have BonTA done.